kubernetes-sigs/cluster-api-provider-gcp/README.md

 ## What is the Cluster API Provider GCP?

-The [Cluster API](https://github.com/kubernetes-sigs/cluster-api) brings declarative Kubernetes-style APIs to cluster creation, configuration and management.
+The [Cluster API](https://github.com/kubernetes-sigs/cluster-api) brings declarative Kubernetes-style APIs to cluster creation, configuration, and management.
 The API itself is shared across multiple cloud providers allowing for true Google Cloud hybrid deployments of Kubernetes.

 ## Quick Start

-Checkout our [Cluster API Quick Start] to create your first Kubernetes cluster on Google Cloud Platform using Cluster API.
+Check out our [Cluster API Quick Start] to create your first Kubernetes cluster on Google Cloud Platform using Cluster API.

 ----